 Reunion presents a fascinating mix of French, African and Asian cultures, resulting in a wide array of delicious food and performing arts.
 Go on a ‘food tour’ at one of the markets (such as my favourite, the Saturday market in St. Pierre) and indulge yourself in Creole cuisine.
 If you can, ask around for places to witness stunning performances by a méringue troupe (méringue is a local martial arts dance somewhat similar to capoeira that can be found in Brazil) and the lovely Mahoya dancers.
 And don’t forget to taste some of the island’s famous rhum!

 You’ll find many vibrant examples of street art throughout Reunion.
 In fact, Jace, one of the most famous street artists, hails from Reunion.
 It’s fun to try and spot his works around the island – his faceless characters, called Gouzou, are easy to recognise.

 Read more about street art in Reunion Island.

 10. Go whale/dolphin watching

 Reunion is a great place to to experience marine life up close.
 There are various dolphin- and whale-watching tours, some even offer snorkelling or free-diving with dolphins and whales!

 There you have it!
 My recommendations for things to do in Reunion.
 It really is an amazing island which I can’t stop gushing about.
 Check out the fabulous video below and see for yourself!

 You can fly direct to Réunion Island from Paris or Johannesburg with Air Austral – an excellent airline to fly with I must add!
-Their Premium Economy seats were very comfortable and the service and food were simply top-notch.
-If you’re looking for an experienced tour guide, I can recommend Nicholas from Tours Reunion who was my guide and driver in Réunion.
-His knowledge of the island and enthusiasm made my stay truly special!
+Their Premium Economy and Business Class seats were very comfortable and the service and food were simply top-notch.

 Self-drive in Réunion